tilemill-project/tilemill/_posts/docs/tutorials/0203-03-02-advanced-map-design.md

   ![](/tilemill/assets/pages/zoom-styling-4.png)
   ![](/tilemill/assets/pages/zoom-styling-5.png)

-You can also use this same syntax to display or hide places on the map where a field in your data meets a certain criteria.
-For example, the code below will only show points on the #tornado layer for Oklahoma:
+You can also use this same syntax to display or hide features on the map where a field in your data **meets a certain criteria**.
+For example, the code below will only show points on the #tornado layer for Oklahoma. "state" is the name of a field in the tornado data that contains state abbreviations.

     #tornadoes [state = "OK"] {
       …styling…